JPIAMRCOINCIDE/MicrobialGenomics/_episodes/66_determine_MLST.md

 Running it to display it on a screen:
 ~~~
+$ mlst --list #check if there is an ecoli scheme (there are two, ecoli_achtman_4 is the correct one).
 $ cd ~/assembly
 $ for sample in barcode02 barcode03
 > do